Housing in Mission

 Mission needs a wider variety of housing stock to meet the community’s needs, including more purpose-built rental and affordable rental apartment units and fewer single-family dwellings.
 This report resulted in the development of Mission’s Affordable Housing Strategy to ensure the city is addressing all housing needs.

-Mission Sustainability Housing Committee
+Mission Sustainable Housing Committee

-The Mission Sustainability Housing Committee is made up of a member of Council, staff, community health, wellness, and housing organizations, a builder, and residents.
+The Mission Sustainable Housing Committee is made up of a member of Council, staff, community health, wellness, and housing organizations, a builder, and residents.
 The purpose of this committee is to provide information and recommendations to Council concerning the ongoing challenges of affordable and sustainable housing impacting a broad array of Mission citizens and to identify potential solutions for increasing the supply of affordable and accessible housing and shelter.

 BC Housing is partnering with the City of Mission and Mission Community Services Society to provide approximately 50 supportive homes for adults at risk or experiencing homelessness at 7460 Hurd Street in Mission.
 The full information for the project is available via BC Housing at https://letstalkhousingbc.ca/mission-hurd-street.